romgrk/xedel/README.md

 # xedel

-The goal of xedel is to be a modern text editor, that would be a spiritual successor to neovim.
+The goal of xedel is to be a modern text editor, that would be a spiritual GUI successor to neovim.
 I should note that this is currently very hypothetical, the core part of the editor is mostly working but there is still a lot of work to do to get it to a competitive point.